prajwel/curvit/README.md

 Done!

 ```
+> **IMPORTANT**: Zero-based indexing scheme is used in curvit.
+Therefore, if you open corresponding FITS image file in instrument coordinates in DS9, there will be a difference of 1 between the source coordinates in DS9 and curvit.
+For example, the curvit coordinates of (2559, 806) will become (2560, 807) in FITS convention.

 ### `curve`

-If you already have the source coordinates, the `curve` function of **curvit** can be used to create lightcurves.
+If you already have the source coordinates, the `curve` function of curvit can be used to create lightcurves.

 ``` python
 >>> curvit.curve(events_list = 'AS1G06_084T01_9000000710uvtFIIPC00F1_l2ce.fits', xp = 2559, yp = 806)